-By law, employers must share tips, gratuities and service charges between employees in a fair and transparent way.
+By law, employers must share tips, gratuities and service charges between workers in a fair and transparent way.
 This applies if an employer has 'control or significant influence' over how tips are divided.

 The law is the Employment (Allocation of Tips) Act 2023.